-Most required course materials for the current semester are available for two hour checkout at the circulation desk.
+Materials placed on course reserve by professors for the current semester are available for two hour checkout at the service desk on level one.

 Legal Research Classes

 Besides the Basic and Advanced Legal Research classes offered as part of the law school curriculum, other subject specific courses may be offered in different semesters.
 One to two hour classes are offered periodically throughout the year on various topics such as Prepare to Practice, How to Bluebook, Databases Beyond Lexis and Westlaw, and How to Do Environmental Research.